 OECD Due Diligence Guidance for Meaningful Stakeholder Engagement in the Extractive Sector

-To address the challenges raised when engaging with stakeholders, the OECD has developed a guidance for practitioners in the mining, oil and gas industries.
+The OECD has developed a guide for practitioners in the mining, oil and gas industries to address the challenges raised when engaging with stakeholders.

 The guidance provides a practical framework for identifying and managing risks with regard to stakeholder engagement activities to ensure companies play a role in avoiding and addressing adverse impacts as defined in the OECD Guidelines for Multinational Enterprises.

-The guidance also includes an assessment framework for industry to evaluate their stakeholder engagement performance and targeted guidance for specific stakeholder groups such as indigenous peoples, women, workers and artisanal and small scale miners.Main recommendations
+The guidance also includes an assessment framework for industry to evaluate their stakeholder engagement performance and targeted advice for specific stakeholder groups such as indigenous peoples, women, workers and artisanal and small-scale miners.Main recommendations